gromacs/gromacs/docs/reference-manual/special/nnpot.rst

 The NNPot interface also supports hybrid NNP/MM simulations, where only a small subsystem is modeled with the neural network potential, and the rest of the system is modeled using regular force fields.
-The embedding scheme used is analoguous to the additive mechanical embedding scheme in QMMM simulations, where the total energy of the system is expressed as :math:`E_{tot} = E_{NNP} + E_{MM} + E_{NNP-MM}`, where :math:`E_{NNP}` describes the energy predicted by the model for the NNP subsystem, :math:`E_{MM}` describes all other interactions calculated using the classical MM
+The embedding scheme used is analoguous to the additive mechanical embedding scheme in QM/MM simulations, where the total energy of the system is expressed as :math:`E_{tot} = E_{NNP} + E_{MM} + E_{NNP-MM}`, where :math:`E_{NNP}` describes the energy predicted by the model for the NNP subsystem, :math:`E_{MM}` describes all other interactions calculated using the classical MM